oblinger/spotlight-commander/readme.md

     EACH TIME you go to one of your frequent files, folders, or websites:

     - Type the name of that 'place' into spotlight.
-      (IMPORTANT:  Invent a one-word nickname for the place if it does not already have a natural short name Its ok to even invent a "comboword" word if needed.)
+      (IMPORTANT:  Invent a one-word nickname for the place if it does not already have a natural short name.
+Its ok to invent a "comboword" word if needed.)

-    - If your desired 'place' did not appear then
+    - If your desired 'place' did not appear then:
       - Go that 'place' manually, and
       - Type 'fix' into spotlight in order to "fix" the nickname for next time.

 # Advanced Usage